Carolina's head coach will oversee the men's sprints and hurdles

 In December of 2013, Frye's significant impact on the history of track and field at the collegiate, national and international levels through his coaching and the legacies of his student-athletes was recognized as he was enshrined in the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Hall of Fame.
 Earlier in the fall, Frye was also inducted into the Sandhills Community College Hall of Fame in Pinehurst, N.C.
 He is also a former President of the USTFCCCA and is currently a non-voting member of the organization's Board of Directors.

 In October 2008, Frye was bestowed the Order of Ikkos Medallion, presented by the United States Olympic Committee.
 A special order reserved for the coach of an Olympic or Paralympic medalist, Frye received the honor after coaching Jerome Singleton Jr. to a silver medal in the men's 100-meter dash at the 2008 Paralympic Games in Beijing.
-He is also a former President of the United States Track & Field and Cross Country Coaches Association and is currently a non-voting member of the USTFCCCA Board of Directors.
+Later on that school year, he received the Order of the Palmetto, the highest civilian honor awarded by the Governor of South Carolina to recognize lifetime achievement and service to the state.

 One of the most well-respected coaches in the country, Frye brought South Carolina its first team NCAA championship in any sport when his women's team captured the 2002 NCAA Outdoor Championship crown.
-Frye is a three-time United States Track Coaches Association (USTCA) National Coach of the Year, taking home the 1999 and 2002 women¹s outdoor honors and the 1999 men's indoor honors.
+Frye is a three-time United States Track Coaches Association (USTCA) National Coach of the Year, taking home the 1999 and 2002 women's outdoor honors and the 1999 men's indoor honors.
 In taking home the men's indoor and women's outdoor coach of the year honors in 1999, he became the first person in the history of the USTCA to win the award indoors and outdoors in the same year.
 In 2001, he earned the prestigious Nike Coach of the Year award and was also named the 1997 USOC Track & Field Coach of the Year.
 Frye is also a three-time SEC Coach of the Year with the honor coinciding with his three women's outdoor conference championships in 1999, 2002 and 2005.

-On the women's side, Frye's teams have placed in the top 10 nationally outdoors in all but five of his seasons at Carolina.
+On the women's side, Frye's teams have placed in the top ten nationally outdoors in ten different seasons at Carolina.
 In addition to the team title in 2002, his teams earned the silver medal in 2005 and took home the bronze in 2003 and 2006.
-On the men's side, Frye's team placed in the top 25 nationally indoors in all but six of his seasons.
+On the men's side, Frye's team placed in the top 25 nationally indoors on 12 occasions and in the top 20 nine times outdoors.

 Never one to sit on the sidelines, Frye established the Frye Foundation after his family was devastated by diabetes.
 The foundation is dedicated to assisting those dealing with diabetes and mental illness.
 Each year, they host a 5K run/walk as well as a golf tournament and silent auction.